Course title in Estonian

 Learning outcomes in the course

-- main principles of affective and physiological computing;
+- is aware of the main principles of affective and physiological computing;

-- be able to apply this knowledge in design/creation of new HCI applications including digital games.
+- is able to apply this knowledge in design/creation of new HCI applications including digital games.

 This course in delivered face-to-face.
 In order to successfully conclude this course, students are required to individually: